 6. Visit Bradenton Beach

 The white sand beaches here will draw you in!
-Bradenton Beach in Anna Maria Island is one of the more popular beaches because it has ample parking.
+Bradenton Beach in Anna Maria Island is one of the more popular beaches because it has ample free parking within walking distance.

 The sand is filled with more seashells than Bean Point, but it’s not too overwhelming.
-If you prefer to use water shoes for this beach, these are the water shoes I brought to Anna Maria Island.
-I have them in gray and they’re good quality.
-I’ve had mine several years!
+If you prefer to use water shoes for this beach, these are the water shoes that work awesome for beaches like these.

 Location: navigate to the beach at 200 Gulf Dr S, Bradenton Beach, FL 34217